grumpycoders/pcsx-redux/src/mips/tests/gte-latency-lzcs/README.md

   small inputs would settle sooner.
 A sweep over N alone returns one number and cannot tell those apart.

-29 inputs cover leading-zero runs of 1..32 and leading-one runs of 1..32, with popcount deliberately varied at a fixed run length (`0x0000ffff` against `0x00008000`) so an implementation whose work tracks set bits is distinguishable from one whose work tracks the leading run.
+126 inputs cover **every** leading-zero run from 1 to 32 and **every** leading-one run from 1 to 32, each at two popcounts: a dense value (`0xffffffff >> k`) and a sparse one (a single bit, `1 << (31-k)`), so an implementation whose work tracks set bits is distinguishable from one whose work tracks the leading run.

+The coverage is complete rather than sampled, and it is checked from the run's own output rather than from this paragraph: the 126 emitted rows must contain all 32 positive and all 32 negative counts.
+An earlier version of this file swept 29 values and described them as covering 1..32, which was a sample being published as a census.
+That wording cost nothing here only because someone re-derived one of its entries and found the arithmetic wrong.

 Both cache regimes are measured. psx-spx states the delay in **clock cycles** and notes one uncached opcode substitutes for several cached